chef-cft/chef-examples/examples/AutomateHaTuning.md

 Additionally, these tuning parameters assume a chef workload of roles/envs/cookbooks.
 It is not intended to be used for policyfile only deployments(eg, depsolvers are not required for Policyfiles)

-## Apply to all FE’s for infra-server via `chef-automate config patch infr-fe-patch.toml -cs`
+## Apply to all FE’s for infra-server via `chef-automate config patch infr-fe-patch.toml --cs`

 ```toml
 # Cookbook Version Cache